An Equivalence Result on the Order of Differentiability in Frobenius' Theorem: Preliminary

 \subsection{Ordinary Differential Equations}

 Next, we mention basic knowledge on the {\bf solution function} of ordinary differential equations.
 Consider the following parametrized ordinary differential equation:

 where $U\subset \mathbb{R}\times \mathbb{R}^N\times \mathbb{R}^M$ is open and $h:U\to \mathbb{R}^N$ is continuous.
 A continuously differentiable function $x(t)$ is called a {\bf solution} to (\ref{ODES}) if it is defined on an interval $I\subset \mathbb{R}$ that includes $t_0$,\footnote{We call a set $I\subset \mathbb{R}$ an {\bf interval} if $I$ is a convex subset of $\mathbb{R}$ that includes at least two different points.} $\dot{x}(t)=h(t,x(t),z)$ for all $t\in I$, and $x(t_0)=x_0$.
 If there are two solutions $x(t),y(t)$ to (\ref{ODES}), $x(t)$ is called an {\bf extension} of $y(t)$ if the domain of $x(t)$ includes that of $y(t)$ and $x(t)=y(t)$ if both are defined at $t$.
 A solution $x(t)$ to (\ref{ODES}) is called a {\bf nonextendable solution} if there is no extension of $x(t)$ except $x(t)$ itself.
 It is known that if $h$ is locally Lipschitz, then for all $(t_0,x_0,z)\in U$, there uniquely exists a nonextendable solution $x(t;z,x_0)$ to (\ref{ODES}).
 The mapping $(t;z,x_0)\mapsto x(t;z,x_0)$ is called the {\bf solution function} of (\ref{ODES}).
-It is also well-known that the domain of the solution function is open, and the solution function is continuous on its domain.
-Moreover, if $h$ is locally Lipschitz, then $c$ is also locally Lipschitz, and if $h$ is $C^k$, then $c$ is also $C^k$.\footnote{Almost all assertions in this paragraph are proved in famous textbooks.
+It is also well-known that if $h$ is locally Lipschitz, then the domain of the solution function is open, and the solution function is locally Lipschitz.
+Moreover, if $h$ is $C^k$, then $x$ is also $C^k$.\footnote{Almost all assertions in this paragraph are proved in famous textbooks.
 See, for example, Pontryagin \cite{P}, Hartman \cite{H}, or Coddington and Levinson \cite{CL}.
-Only the local Lipschitz property of $c$ is a little hard to find a proof, but it appears in Subsection 7.1 of Hosoya \cite{H24}.}
+Only the local Lipschitz property of $x$ is a little hard to find a proof, but it appears in Subsection 7.1 of Hosoya \cite{H24}.}